-\If the item "Configure SATA as" above is set to RAID, the following items will display:
+If the item "Configure SATA as" above is set to RAID, the following items will become available for configuration:

 SATA RSTe Boot Info

 Select Enable to provide full int13h support for the devices attached to SATA controller.
 The options are Disable and Enable.